oliverhalberg/InitiativeTracker-GUI/README.md

     - Stepping backwards through turns now decrements the round counter, to a minumum of 1
     - Users can no longer add blank turns
     - Fixed bug where the app would crash if the "Next" button was clicked without any turns added
-    - Set some max width values to prevent text overflowing off of the screen and/or beyond reasonable boundaries
+    - Set some max width and text break values to prevent text overflowing off of the screen and/or beyond reasonable boundaries

 ### Useful resources consulted
 - Electron.js's [tutorial](https://www.electronjs.org/docs/latest/tutorial/tutorial-prerequisites)